0p3r4t4/PPPUCPP2nd/README.md

 exposed at all (not a criticism since the book has its scope).

-So, although I've tried to restrict myself to the contents of the book, sometimes I investigate and go a little bit further.
+So, although I've tried to restrict myself to the contents of the book, sometimes I investigate and go a little bit further, both right and wrong.
 I feel that this behaviour is somehow enforced by the author in his perspective about what programming is (or at least in how I understand him).
 In spite of this, I think I don't deviate that much, so if somebody studying the book uses this repository as a reference, there will be no problem to understand these little oddities of mine.

 As a point of fact: